dibyendumajumdar/simpledbm/docs/overview.rst

 of your choice, but you may need to find ways of converting the maven projects to the format recognized by your IDE.

-You will need a Mercurial client in order to checkout the code for SimpleDBM.
+You will need a Git client in order to checkout the code for SimpleDBM.

 SimpleDBM requires Java SE 1.6 or above.